erik-adelbert/aoc/2024/README.md

 In today’s solution, the `Counter` works as a frequency map for integers, making it easy to add and retrieve counts.
 It processes stones in batches, avoiding unnecessary loops.
 Last but not least, it [minimizes redundant operations by using direct map access](https://en.wikipedia.org/wiki/Memoization).
 As a result and for my input, the final and longest line consists of `3799` unique numbers, each appearing one or more times for a total of `223M+` stones.

-I really appreciate the minimalism and simplicity of this solution—it's like Bauhaus in code form!
+I really appreciate the minimalism and simplicity of this solution—it's like Bauhaus code!

+## Day 12

+I nearly fried my brain today!
+The first part of the problem was a breeze—it was similar to Day 10, and adapting my solution didn’t take any effort.
+But then came Part 2, and it completely blindsided me.
+My brain froze.
+Eventually, I decided to take a long break and enjoy a nice breakfast.
+Only after that was I able to focus, isolate the solution for Part 2, and come up with a simple routine to handle the computation.
+I’m not finished with this problem yet!